aragon/osx/packages/contracts/docs/osx/index.md

 ## The Contracts behind aragonOSx

-This section introduces the aragonOSx contracts and related infrastructure.
+This section introduces the Aragon OSx contracts and related infrastructure.

-To help you understand and use the aragonOSx to create and maintain your DAO and develop your own plugins, we provide:
+To help you understand and use the Aragon OSx to create and maintain your DAO and develop your own plugins, we provide:

 - Conceptual [How It Works](01-how-it-works/index.md) articles
 - Practical [How-to Guides](02-how-to-guides/index.md)